14–18 July 2025

 Doctor of Law, Professor at the National University of Kyiv-Mohyla Academy, Deputy Head of the Working Group on the Development of Criminal Law of the Legal Reform Commission under the President of Ukraine

-Vice President of the Ukrainian Association of International Law
+President of the Ukrainian Association of International Law

 former Minister of Foreign Affairs of Ukraine, diplomat, expert in international policy